The benefits of a custom golf club fitting are well documented.

 It’s very easy to identify poor grips at a custom fitting and get them replaced with ones that not only fit the size of your hands well but also feel better.

-However even with grip changes it can be a bit more complex than at first appears.
+However even with grip changes it can be a bit more complex than it first appears.

 And that is because of weight.

 A big change in the weight of a golf club can lead to big differences in the results of golf shots.

 Ball speed, launch angles, spin rates, ball flight etc can all change when the same golfer uses a different weighted club.

 And although the shaft is the main way amateur golfers can change the weight of their clubs another way is by changing the grip.

-Now it is pretty unlikely that you will choose a new grip for your current clubs at a custom fitting which makes such a difference to the weight of the club that it will change how it plays for you.
+Now it is pretty unlikely that you will choose a new grip for your current clubs at a custom fitting that makes such a difference to the weight of the club that it will change how it plays for you.

-However, because every golf swing is different certain player’ swings are more sensitive to weight than others.
+However, because every golf swing is different certain players’ swings are more sensitive to weight than others.

 So anytime you start changing the weight of a club you are potentially changing its playability for the good or bad.

-It’s doubtful that will happen through a change of grip recommended through a reputable club fitter but it just the first example of unforeseen consequences which can happen when you start making changes to your existing golf clubs.
+It’s extremely doubtful that will happen through a change of grip recommended through a reputable club fitter but it is just the first example of unforeseen consequences which can happen when you start making changes to your existing golf clubs.

 Loft and Lie Angle Alterations